Want to post a review of a business/service?

 * NOT ACCEPTABLE: "Hi everyone, I'd like to announce that I've invented the world's best sling, and it's now available in local stores and online.
 Order your Backsaver 2000 today!"

 * NOT ACCEPTABLE: "Has anyone else noticed how great the food is at that new Canadian Cuisine restaurant?
 Whoever owns that place is doing a wonderful service for the neighborhood--the macaroni and cheese is the best around!"
-[In reality, the restaurant is owned by the poster's mother-in-law, and the poster actually finds the food disgusting.]
+[In reality, the restaurant is owned by the poster's mother-in-law.]

 Park Slope Parents reserves the right to remove reviews and comments that it finds to be objectionable, unfairly biased, personal attacks, airing of dirty laundry, or bigoted.
 We may also require you to post the review to the PSP Advice Group before including it on the website.